History, tourist information, and nearby accommodation

 In that respect, the crosses can be viewed as a sort of Saxon billboard - a visual retelling of the Christian story to a largely illiterate audience.

 The crosses are well signposted from the surrounding major roads, but in truth, it is hard to miss them - just head for the centre of Sandbach!
+There is no dedicated parking area but the large town centre parking area is just a short stroll away.

 About Sandbach Crosses